sigcpp/sigcpp.github.io/_posts/2020-06-08-return-value-optimization.md

 **Note:** All examples and optimizations described in this post are verified in C++17 using both GCC 10.1 and Visual Studio 2019 Version 16.5.5.
-The code in Listings A, B, and C are also verified in C++98 using GCC 4.1.2.
+The code in Listings A, B, and C is also verified in C++98 using GCC 4.1.2.

 ---
 {% include bookmark.html id="Listing A" %}